-Out of the top eight seeds in the tournament, No. 5 seeds are the only ones to have never captured a national championship.
+Out of the top eight seeds in the NCAA tournament, No. 5 seeds are the only one to have never captured a national championship.
 To add insult to injury for those teams, upsets by their No. 12 seed counterparts have occurred almost every year.

-In fact, the 2018 tournament was just the fifth time the No. 5 seeds completely avoided a loss.
-The other four happened in 1988, 2000, 2007 and 2015.
-The 2019 NCAA Tournament, however, was a difficult year for No. 5 seeds as three — Mississippi State, Wisconsin and Marquette — all were eliminated in the Round of 64, No. 5 seeds went 3-1 in the first round in 2021 with Villanova and Creighton advancing to the Sweet 16 before falling to No. 1 seeds and the eventual national finalists Baylor and Gonzaga, respectively.
+In fact, the 2023 tournament was just the sixth time the No. 5 seeds completely avoided a loss.
+The other four happened in 1988, 2000, 2007, 2015 and 2018.
+After the 2019 NCAA Tournament was a difficult year for No. 5 seeds as three — Mississippi State, Wisconsin and Marquette — were eliminated in the Round of 64, No. 5 seeds went 3-1 in the first round in 2021 with Villanova and Creighton advancing to the Sweet 16 before falling to No. 1 seeds and the eventual national finalists Baylor and Gonzaga, respectively.

-But Auburn — after winning its opening round game over No. 12 seed New Mexico State by a point — knocked off No. 4 seed Kansas, No. 1 seed North Carolina and No. 2 seed Kentucky by an average of 12.3 points to reach the Final Four.
+In 2019, No. 5 seed Auburn — after winning its opening-round game over No. 12 seed New Mexico State by one point — knocked off No. 4 seed Kansas, No. 1 seed North Carolina and No. 2 seed Kentucky by an average of 12.3 points to reach the Final Four.